John-Nik/portfolio/README.md

 **0.5.5:** Finished the main page

 **0.5.6:** Made the gap between the squares bigger for the phone version, as they were stuck together

+**0.5.7:** Fixed the problem where on mobile browsers the footer would not be within the viewer's viewport due to the browser's ui hiding it